 No wonder.
 She was a natural actress without a trace of self-consciousness, and the camera loved loved loved her.
 The picture on the card isn’t the most flattering, with that hairstyle like a leather aviator’s helmet, but you can see what I mean, especially with those enormous, all-seeing eyes — they make you want to glance over your right shoulder to see what she finds so fascinating and amusing; not even that huge corsage can pull your attention away from her eyes for very long.

-And then, in 1915, yet another medium; the movies came calling, in the form of Cecil B. DeMille and the Jesse L. Lasky Feature Play Company.
-Lasky and DeMille had been making a go of their moving picture venture out in sleepy Hollywood, shooting in a converted barn at the corner of Vine and Selma Streets.
+And then, in 1915, yet another medium.
+Moving pictures came calling, in the form of Cecil B. DeMille and the Jesse L. Lasky Feature Play Company.
+Lasky and DeMille had been making a go of their venture out in sleepy Hollywood, shooting in a converted barn at the corner of Vine and Selma Streets.
 I don’t know what prompted them to approach Farrar; perhaps they read the interview where she described herself not as a singer but “an actress who happens to be appearing in opera” and figured an actress in any other vehicle… Whatever the impetus, it was a masterstroke.
 Farrar agreed to work eight weeks during the Met’s off season, making three pictures for a fee of $35,000.
 The news, and the announcement that the diva’s first picture would be a silent version of her Met success Carmen, electrified the industry.
-The William Fox Co. was inspired to do a quickie knockoff with their house vamp Theda Bara (Fox’s picture went into release the day after DeMille’s Carmen but doesn’t seem to have cut very deeply into its business).
+The William Fox Co. was inspired to do a quickie knockoff Carmen with their house vamp Theda Bara (Fox’s picture went into release the day after DeMille’s Carmen but doesn’t seem to have cut very deeply into its business).

 Before shooting on their big-money title, though, DeMille made a canny decision: he would shoot Farrar’s other two pictures (Temptation and Maria Rosa) first, just in case his leading lady needed a little experience to put her at ease in front of the camera.
 This was probably prudent, but it proved to be unnecessary; Geraldine Farrar took to movies like a duck to water.
-Here she is in Carmen’s classic pose — a cliche by now, but at that time you could hardly get away with leaving it out — the rose clenched in her teeth, lasciviously eying the unfortunate Don Jose (Wallace Reid), whom she intends to seduce to help her smuggler cohorts.
+Here she is in Carmen’s classic pose — a cliché by now, but at that time you could hardly get away with leaving it out — the rose clenched in her teeth, lasciviously eying the unfortunate Don Jose (Wallace Reid), whom she intends to seduce to help her smuggler cohorts.

 And here she is again, assuring her gypsy confederate (Horace B. Carpenter) that the trap is ready to be sprung.
 As DeMille biographer Scott Eyman observes, Farrar wasn’t exactly beautiful, but she was alluring.
-Her Carmen moves like a cat, lithely self-assured and radiating a confident, even aggressive sexuality.
+Her Carmen moves like a cat, slinky, self-assured and radiating a confident, even aggressive sexuality.
 (Apparently in real life, too; Crown Prince Wilhelm wasn’t the only name linked romantically with hers.
 While at the Met she carried on a torrid six-year affair with conductor Arturo Toscanini that ended only when she gave him an ultimatum: leave your wife or else.
 The maestro abruptly resigned from the Met and beat a hasty retreat back to Italy, wife and family in tow.)

 Carmen was a big hit for the Lasky Co., in both money and prestige.
-Not since the aging Sarah Bernardt hobbled around on her wooden leg in Queen Elizabeth had a star of such international magnitude graced a movie screen.
+Not since the aging Sarah Bernhardt hobbled around on her wooden leg in Queen Elizabeth had a star of such international magnitude graced a movie screen.
 And it must be said, whatever the Great Sarah’s power on stage, she had hardly a tenth of Farrar’s instinctive understanding of movie acting.
 By the time the picture was released — on October 31, 1915 — Farrar had returned to the Met; the other pictures she had shot that summer were spaced out for release the rest of the season, Temptation at the end of December and Maria Rosa at the beginning of May 1916.

 In fact, it was in working on Joan the Woman that Farrar demonstrated the quality that DeMille, throughout his career, would especially prize among his actors: absolute fearlessness.
 Well, not absolute; she was actually afraid of horses and had to be doubled in many of her riding scenes.
 But fearless nevertheless; you can see it in the battle scenes, as she strides resolutely in full armor (only without that dear little pleated skirt) among the flailing swords, maces and pikestaffs.